One Place de l’Eglise

 A Year in Provence for the 21st century

-Over the years they gradually turn the house into a home.
-They navigate the language, floods and freezing winters.
-And eventually they find their place - their bar, their baker, their builder (ignore him at their peril).
+Over the years they turn the house into a home.
+They navigate the language (apparently préservatif's are not something put in sausages), floods and freezing winters.
+They make friends and encounter heartbreak.
+And eventually they find their place - their bar, their baker, their builder (ignore him at your peril).

-One Place de L'Eglise is a love letter - to a house, a village, a country - from an outsider who discovers you can never be a stranger when you're made to feel so at home.
-Old houses never belong to people.
-People belong to them.
+One Place de L'Eglise is a love letter - to a house, a village, a country - from an outsider who discovers you can never be a stranger in a place that your heart calls home.

 Michael Palin